 Strike up, pipers.

+Much Ado About Nothing A. V sc. iv

+The recent decision on the EAPO laid bare the inner workings of the Government’s approach to European developments: it relied on the criticisms of a few influential trade bodies instead of taking a principled approach to the problems of continent-wide enforcement of judgments.
+The recent submissions with regards to the proposal to reform the ESCP are as revealing on the cross-border point.
+From a UK perspective, these Regulations are merely extra-ordinary procedures that will not further coalesce into a coherent body of (harmonised) European civil procedure.
+Any analysis of their usefulness would require therefore a substantial amount of empirical research as to their impact on the individual problems they seek to resolve, within the limiting constraints of the improvement of the internal market.

-Ultimately, Don John stirs a little trouble but it peters out and the play a happy ending. he villain, defeated and recaptured after an abortive escape attempt, is forgotten a punishment If the UK persists on its isolationist course, as the political landscape at the time of writing indicates is likely, it will definitely not be forced to any compromise with regards to the Commission’s legislative competencesis UK citizensstakeholdersgenerally trade associationswith very specific agendas who can be stirred into action by a call for evidencewho lose out will the citizens of the other Member States, the the considerable weight of experience and tradition that the Common Law c bring to the nascent European law of civil procedure.
+Ultimately, Don John stirs up a little trouble but it peters out and the play culminates in a happy ending.
+In the final scene, the villain, defeated and recaptured after an abortive escape attempt, is all-but forgotten save for a passing reference to his impending punishment.
+If the UK persists on its isolationist course, as the political landscape at the time of writing indicates is likely, it will definitely not be forced to any compromise with regards to the Commission’s legislative competences but it may well be that, like the other players in Much Ado, the other Member States and the Commission will see the UK’s attitude as nothing more than a minor distraction and continue on their legislative agenda unabated.
+Yet this would not be quite the happy ending.
+It is not just UK citizens, as opposed to the stakeholders – generally trade associations – with very specific agendas and who can be stirred into action by a call for evidence, who will lose out.
+So too will the citizens of the other Member States, the UK’s isolationist approach denying them the considerable weight of experience and tradition that the Common Law could bring to the nascent European law of civil procedure.